terraphim/terraphim-ai/README.md

-There are growing concerns about the privacy of data and the sharing of individuals' data across an ever-growing list of services, some of which have a questionable data ethics policy (e.g., Miro policy stated they could market any user content without permission as of Jan 2020).
+There are growing concerns about the privacy of data and the sharing of individuals' data across an ever-growing list of services, some of which have a questionable data ethics policy.

-**Individuals** struggle to find relevant information in different knowledge repositories: [[1]](https://www.coveo.com/en/resources/reports/relevance-report-workplace), [[2]](https://cottrillresearch.com/various-survey-statistics-workers-spend-too-much-time-searching-for-information/), [[3]](https://www.forbes.com/sites/forbestechcouncil/2019/12/17/reality-check-still-spending-more-time-gathering-instead-of-analyzing/): personal ones like Roam Research/Obsidian/Coda/Notion, team-focused ones like Jira/Confluence/Sharepoint, or public [[4]](https://www.theatlantic.com/technology/archive/2021/06/the-internet-is-a-collective-hallucination/619320/).
+**Individuals** struggle to find relevant information in different knowledge repositories: [[1]](https://www.coveo.com/en/resources/reports/relevance-report-workplace), [[2]](https://cottrillresearch.com/various-survey-statistics-workers-spend-too-much-time-searching-for-information/), [[3]](https://www.forbes.com/sites/forbestechcouncil/2019/12/17/reality-check-still-spending-more-time-gathering-instead-of-analyzing/): personal ones like Roam Research/Obsidian/Coda/Notion, and team-focused ones like Jira/Confluence/Sharepoint, or public [[4]](https://www.theatlantic.com/technology/archive/2021/06/the-internet-is-a-collective-hallucination/619320/).